Waed Bouhassoun: Music

-Bouhassoun is an alto.
+Bouhassoun sings in the contralto vocal range and has interpreted both traditional and mystical Arabic poetic lyrics as well as modern poems by the Syrian poet Adonis.
 She has released four solo albums, each featuring little more than her own voice and oud-playing.
-Her music has been praised for preserving Syria's rich cultural history, and for the intimate, minimalist beauty of her songs.
-Her third album, La voix de la passion (The Voice of Passion), features Nabatean Bedouin dialect poetry from the North of Syria where she has conducted field surveys for her masters' degree.
-Bouhassoun has also contributed to three albums published by Jordi Savall.
+Her music has been praised for preserving Syria's rich musical history and for the intimate, minimalist beauty of her songs.
+Her third album, La voix de la passion (The Voice of Passion), features Nabatean Bedouin dialect poetry, a language originating in the historical region of today's Jordan, that was also spoken in Syria and which she has studied in field surveys for her Masters' degree.
+On this album, she was accompanied by her former fellow student at the Damascus conservatory, Syrian ney player Moslem Rahal.
+Apart from her own albums, Bouhassoun has also contributed to three albums by musical ensembles directed by Jordi Savall.